-Of course, we want the items we buy to arrive without damage.
-Still, there's no denying the mountain of cushioning material that comes out of the box before we can even take hold of our new video console is excessive.
-Whereas consumer demand has driven improvements, it remains common to receive small items surrounded by unnecessary plastic wrap and a further layer of oversized cardboard housing.
-Needless to say, this extra packaging is far from eco-friendly.
+We want the items we buy to arrive without damage.
+Still, there's no denying the mountain of cushioning material that comes out of the box is excessive before we can even take hold of our new video console.
+Whereas consumer demand has driven improvements, receiving small items surrounded by unnecessary plastic wrap and a further layer of oversized cardboard housing remains common.

 The mounds of excess packaging material would not be such a troubling burden if we knew that they could simply be reused or reconfigured for another purpose.
 Yet any household only needs so many spare boxes.

 We'd have more peace of mind when all that plastic wrap is suited to biodegrade into harmless organic composts.
 Plastics, however, are forever.
 How long will those Styrofoam blocks and peanuts last—the best guess is it will take 500 years for them to decompose.

 Other plastics made from fossil fuels decompose at various rates, although none of them fully break down in the span of an average human lifetime.